Itera/docker-intro-workshop/jupyter_notebook/README.md

 Note that you will have to copy the `requirements.txt` into the container before you run the command.

 ## Creating a folder for our notebooks
-We will mount our notebooks into the container so first we need to create the folder:
+Each notebook will have its own file.
+We will mount our notebooks into the container, but first we need to create the folder on the container:
 ```
 mkdir notebooks
 ```

 ## Starting the jupyter kernel
-The final command of our image is to start the jupytern kernel.
+The final command of our image is to start the Jupyter kernel.
 This can be done with the command:
 ```
 jupyter notebook --notebook-dir=/notebooks --ip=0.0.0.0 --port=8888 --allow-root
 ```

-## Start the jupyter kernel in a container
+## Start the Jupyter kernel in a container
-In order to access our notebooks we need to mount our local `/notebooks` folder into the `/notebooks` folder in our container.
+In order to access our notebooks we need to mount our local `notebooks` folder into the `/notebooks` folder in our container.

 We also need to access the kernel on port `8888`.

 We can achieve both these goals by running the command:

 ```
-docker run --publish 8888:8888 -v $(pwd)/notebooks:/notebooks -it jupyter-notebook
+docker run --rm --publish 8888:8888 --volume $(pwd)/notebooks:/notebooks -it jupyter-notebook
 ```

+NOTE: If you are using Windows you need to replace `$(pwd)` with `${pwd}`.

 ## Do some data science!
 We should now be able to access our notebook.